 - Other factors that justify a judge modifying the calculated amount of child support

-SC Custody Impact on Child Support
+How Custody Arrangments Impact Child Support in South Carolina:

 A professional Family Law attorney can help you estimate the amount of support you would receive or pay under various arrangements before you submit a Parenting Plan.

 Parents who share custody keep track of whether each parent has the child the number of nights the agreement is based upon.
 The judge may or may not approve a parenting plan as submitted.
-The judge has some leeway in the amount of child support ordered.
+The judge has some leeway in the amount of SC child support ordered.

 • Negotiated by the parents and approved by the court